Anandamela: Special issue (Puja Number)

-In October, the Bengali festive month, Anandamela comes in a special size of nearly 400 pages, the hallmark of which is Sunil Gangopadhyay's new novel of the thriller series Kakababu, along with a full-length Feluda comic based on the story of Oscar-winning director Satyajit Ray, illustrated by Abhijit Chattopadhyay.
-This special number features five to six full length complete novels, several short stories, features, and three complete comic strips, some of which run up to 60 pages.
+In October, the Bengali festive month, Anandamela is published in a special edition of nearly 400 pages.
+This edition features Sunil Gangopadhyay's new novel in the thriller series Kakababu, as well as full-length Feluda comic based on a story by Oscar-winning director Satyajit Ray, illustrated by Abhijit Chattopadhyay.
+The special issue includes five to six complete novels, several short stories, features, and three complete comic strips, some of which extend up to 60 pages.

-Although the fortnightly regular issues of Anandamela started much later, the Puja Number started in 1971.
+Although the regular fortnightly issues of Anandamela started much later, the Puja Number began in 1971.
 Its price was Rs.
-2.00 and it did not contain any cartoons.
-Sunil Gangopadhyay and Satyajit Ray are the only writers whose writings are present in every Puja Number of Anandamela from the beginning of the magazine.
+2.00, and it did not contain any cartoons.
+Sunil Gangopadhyay and Satyajit Ray are the only writers whose work has appeared in every Puja Number of Anandamela since the magazine's inception.

 Other activities

-The Anandamela Club has a system of paid membership that arranges various programs, competitions and activities throughout the year for children.
+The Anandamela Club has a paid membership system that arranges various programs, competitions, and activities throughout the year for children.

 Criticism

-Anandamela has been criticised in the past for their over-dependence on foreign comics.
+Anandamela has faced criticism in the past for its over-reliance on foreign comics.
 After Paulami Sengupta took charge as the editor, original comics based on Bengali literature were introduced, and all foreign comics were pulled, including The Adventures of Tintin, which was the hallmark and flagship brand of Anandamela.